-OpenNebula provides a default admin, vcenter, vdcadmin, user and cloud view that implements five common views.
+OpenNebula provides three default advanced views, admin, vcenter and user and three simplified cloud view vdcadmin, vcenter and cloud that implements six common views.
 By default, the admin view is only available to the oneadmin group.
 New users will be included in the users group and will use the default cloud view.